 To learn what this year's creative nonfiction team is interested in, visit "What We're Looking For."

-For Early Bird feedback, we accept one poem per person.
+We accept a maximum of three poems submitted together in a single document.
 We are open to all forms and styles of poetry, including but not limited to prose poetry, experimental poetry, and hybrid work.

 To learn what this year's poetry team is interested in, visit "What We're Looking For."